 The rooms are simple standard hotel rooms but it’s all about location here.
-Lovely spot downtown, cobblestone street with plenty of dining options as well and nearby the hop-on hop-off bus stop.
+Lovely spot downtown, cobblestone street with plenty of dining options as well and nearby the hop-on and hop-off bus stop.
 The hotel itself also houses their own bar and café for those nights when you feel like taking it easy or staying in.

 Radisson Blu 1919 in Reykjavik

-The Radisson Blu is also located in central Reykjavik with their restaurant 1919 on site serving locally sourced foods this is another great option for travelers looking for a mid-range option with walking distance sights, shops and restaurants.
+The Radisson Blu is also located in central Reykjavik with their restaurant 1919 on-site serving locally sourced foods this is another great option for travelers looking for a mid-range option with walking distance sights, shops, and restaurants.

 Close to the national art gallery and old harbor.
-They have a fitness center on property if you like to keep in shape while traveling!
+They have a fitness center on the property if you like to keep in shape while traveling!
 They also have a convenient app that displays hotel specials as well as must-see nearby spots.